The-AI-Alliance/microsite-template/docs/about.markdown

 If you have any questions or concerns about this initiative, please contact us at [contact@thealliance.ai](mailto:contact@thealliance.ai).

-## Maintainers of This Project

-* TODO - add maintainers with contact information

 ## Other AI Alliance Information